$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

-\begin{remark} The bundle $\cE$ constructed in Theorem \ref{thm:existenceofgenerallawayP2} is a supernatural bundle; that is, for each $j \in \mathbb{Z}$ there is at most one $i$ such that $\mathrm{H}^i(\cE(j)) \neq 0$ and the Hilbert polynomial of $\cE$ has two distinct integral roots (they are $-l-2$ and $-1$). \end{remark}
+Then, by applying the equation \ref{eqn:RRoch} for $\cE$ and $\cE(1)$, we get $\h1(\cEv \otimes \cE )=\ell^2 +2\ell -3$. \end{proof} The bundle constructed in Theorem \ref{thm:existenceofgenerallawayP2} is supernatural and important in the Boij–S\"{o}derberg theory. \begin{definition} A bundle $\cE$ on a polarized variety $(X,\cO_X(h))$ of dimension $n$ is called \textit{supernatural} if for each $j \in \mathbb{Z}$ there is at most one $i$ such that $\mathrm{h}^i(\cE(jh)) \neq 0$ and the Hilbert polynomial of $\cE$ has $n$ distinct integral roots. \end{definition} \begin{corollary} The bundle $\cE$ constructed in Theorem \ref{thm:existenceofgenerallawayP2} is a supernatural bundle and its Hilbert polynomial has integral roots $-\ell-2$ and $-1$. \end{corollary} \begin{proof} We have shown in the proof of Theorem \ref{thm:existenceofgenerallawayP2} that

-\begin{theorem} There exists simple $l$-away ACM bundle of any even rank $r=2m$ on $\p2$ for any $l>1$ at which the dimension of the moduli space is $m^2(l^2+2l-4)+1$. \end{theorem}
+\end{proof} \begin{lemma} Let $\cE$ be a supernatural $\ell$-away ACM bundle on a polarized variety $(X,\cO_X(h))$ of dimension $n$ and represented in a flat family.
+Then there exists an open subset in this family whose points corresponds to supernatural $\ell$-away ACM bundles. \end{lemma} \begin{proof} Since the dimension of cohomology is an upper semi-continuous function on a flat family, then there exists an open subset $O$ in the family around the point corresponding to $\cE$ where for any bundle $\cF \in O$ we have $\mathrm{h}^i(\cF(jh)) \leq \mathrm{h}^i(\cE(jh))$ for each $i,j$.
+So, if $\mathrm{h}^i(\cE(jh))=0$ is then $\mathrm{h}^i(\cF(jh))=0$.
+Hence, the Hilbert polynomial of $\cF$ has the same integral roots as $\cE$.
+So, the Hilbert polynomial of $\cF$ has at least $n$ integral roots.